robertzk/testthatsomemore/README.md

 testing a function that trains an algorithm over an extended period of time, it would be helpful to skip the computationally expensive step and ensure the rest of the code is working as expected.
 We can use testthatsomemore in our tests as follows.
-Image we have a function as below.
+Imagine we have a function as below.

 ```R
 complicated_function <- function() {